AbominableSandwish/abominablesandwish.github.io/src/content/blog/SpaceSpanic.md

 <b>Difficulties Encountered</b>

 The room system was the most complex, the desire to create a "on fire" summer, the goal was to simulate flames that grow and spread to other rooms as well as the game was designed to be a two-player cooperative game, but with the complexity of the controller system, this part was unfortunately approached as a simple solo mini-game

 <b>Personal Experience</b>

 Having participated in a project with people more experienced than me was very enriching and a good pressure to keep up with the pace of game production.
 Succeeding in releasing a functional mini-game because I still had the difficulty of defining a scope perfectly adapted to finish a project or/and to be able to even polish at best in the time allotted during a competition or a real production.
 Important point: a good mechanic only!

+<b>Thank you!</b>